olets/zsh-window-title/README.md

 For example, after running `sleep 2` in the directory `~/olets/zsh-window-title`, the window title will be `olets/zsh-window-title - sleep`.
 After running `sudo sleep 2`, it will be `olets/zsh-window-title - sudo sleep`.

+Note that the command is not parsed.
+If you run `echo hello world && sleep 10`, the window title will show `echo` for the duration, not `echo` for a moment and then `sleep`.

 The number of path segments to show is configurable, and so are the prefixes.
 See [Options](#options).

 ### macOS Terminal.app users